-"chancy".
-Many designers prefer to play safe and use a two-leg unit.
+" chancy ".
+Many designers prefer to

 The same basic defect applies to the retracting undercarriage, which is invariably monowheel on power duration designs.
 Actual drag saving is problematical and the propeller is more exposed to damage on landing, also the weight of such a unit must be heavier than its fixed monowheel counterpart.
 It is probably true to say that the main reason for using a rectractable undercarriage is that the designer wants to be different.
 Of the variety of systems which have been tried out that in Fig. 6 is the simplest, as well as effective.